-It is our experience that many family law solicitors simply go through the motions, routinely doing what they always have done, putting you on the conveyor belt and letting everything take its predetermined course.
+Sometimes parents feel that their family law solicitors simply go through the motions, routinely doing what they always have done, putting you on the conveyor belt and letting everything take its predetermined course.
 You may discern that your solicitor passively accepts situations rather than works actively to progress your case.
 However, on some occasions a solicitor’s relative inactivity will be a valid response since nothing can be affected.
 This can be very frustrating.
 It is difficult for a parent, new to this field, to assess whether his lawyer is pulling out all the stops.
 It is difficult to know whether it is professional expertise or lethargy which may lead a solicitor to disregard arguments that you consider to be powerful and worthwhile advancing.
-However, it is our experience that it is rare for a solicitor to ‘go the extra mile’ particularly when this involves challenging a powerful judge.
-It is much easier for them to accept what is being proposed by the court or the other party, and handle your disappointment or anger, than it is to stand up to a judge and have him change his mindset.

 You can spend a lot more time preparing your case than your solicitor.
 LIPs can draft and re-draft statements and letters over and over again whereas you won’t thank a solicitor spending 10 hours and £2k of your money on producing one statement.
-An LIP can spend the time tracing CCTV footage in order to challenge a false allegation about his behaviour at a contact ‘handover’, whereas a solicitor (especially a legal aid solicitor) would rarely even consider sleuthing to be part of their work.
+An LIP can spend the time tracing CCTV footage in order to challenge an allegation about his behaviour at a contact handover, whereas a solicitor would rarely even consider this to be part of their work.

 The actual hearing can be a daunting experience, especially if it is a long one.
 However, by the time a ‘final’ hearing comes around, many LIP’s have become quite experienced and confident.

 Many parents find it difficult, tempting though it may be, to hand over responsibility for their children to someone else.
 Others need to feel that they are actually ‘doing something’ themselves.
 Many who employ lawyers experience a feeling of powerlessness, of being bystanders rather than involved parents helping to shape their children’s future.
 The actual grind involved in preparing a case can, pretty much like a strenuous physical work-out, provide you with satisfaction, of feeling that you yourself are actually doing something for your children.
-Many fathers have discovered unknown abilities, have grown as individuals, through representing themselves.
-And, some mothers who have previously been contemptuous of their partner’s abilities are forced to think again when they see him successfully managing the proceedings himself whilst they rely upon professional lawyers.
-At the end of the day you have to be able to say that you did your best.
+Many parents have discovered unknown abilities, have grown as individuals, through representing themselves.

 What other considerations are there?